Five out of Five Dangers

 (DM) — Let’s get one thing straight.
 Best movie reviews are hard to get.
 Into the Spider-Verse is not your typical animated film.
 There is a ton in it to distinguish it from other Spider-Man stories, animation and superhero movies.
 Into the Spider-Verse is loaded with meta references.
 Blink and you’ll miss a meme or Easter Egg.

 Highly intricate and deep scene development, adult and contemporary, Into the Spider-Verse is fresh, modern and fun.
 At first glance, you could guess Sony has begun to take pages from MCU.
 They are making Spider-Man movies based on canon.
 Well, sort of.
 The truth is Sony has beat up the use of Peter Parker so much they needed a fresh angle, Into The Spider-Verse is that fresh new take.

 Some History on Spider-Verse (You Can Skip This)

 Spider-Verse existed in comic book form first hitting shelves in 2013-2014.
 Conceived a year prior.
 This is how comics work.
 Every year ahead is meticulously planned out.
 The Spider-Verse story is the brainchild of Dan Slot.
-He’s a comic book writer who sometime’s hits, sometimes misses.
+He’s a comic book writer who hits sometime and other times misses.
 He’s also adopted the social justice warrior mentality in appeasement equality.

 To Slott’s credit, he goes big.
-In the case of Spider-Verse the idea was let’s have an overwhelming number of Spider-Men!
-In fact let’s bring all the alternate versions of Spider-Man into one story.
+In the case of Spider-Verse, the idea was let’s have an overwhelming number of Spider-Men!
+Let’s bring all the alternate versions of Spider-Man into one story.
 To do so, he utilized the old trope of the multiverse or dimensions.
 Multiverse Spider-Man alternates all worked together to fight a common cause and return their own dimensions to harmony.